TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/RequestHandling/Index.rst

 Enriching the request
 ---------------------

-The current request can be extended with further information, e.g. the current resolved site and language could be attached to the request.
+The current request can be extended with further information, for example the current resolved site and language could be attached to the request.

 In order to do so, a new request is built with additional attributes, before